 How long does it take to get your tax refund?
 In past years, the IRS created a schedule for when they will send out federal tax refunds via direct deposit or by check.
 The general rule of thumb is that direct deposits will be sent out a few days before paper checks are sent out (the delay for a paper check can actually take up to one week, depending on how many refunds the IRS has to process).

 When will funds be available?
 Direct deposits are faster than paper checks.
 However, keep in mind it may take a few days for your financial institution to make your deposit available to you.
 Some banks make direct deposits available the day they hit, while other banks may hold the funds for a couple business days.
 Check with your bank for more information.
-Paper checks also have a delay for fund availability: it may take several days for the check to arrive in the mail, then another few days after you deposit he check before the funds are available (many banks place a hold on checks).
+Paper checks also have a delay for fund availability: it may take several days for the check to arrive in the mail, then another few days after you deposit the check before the funds are available (many banks place a hold on checks).

 IRS E-File Schedule for Tax Refunds via Check or Direct Deposits

 As alluded to above, the IRS previously released an annual schedule to help tax payers better plan around tax season so tax-filers will know when they can expect to receive their refund check.
 They stopped this practice in 2013 after there were delays in the refund process due to new anti-fraud measures.

 The table below shows an approximation of when your federal tax refund should be direct deposited into your bank account, or the date your check will be mailed.
 This table is based on previous tax return charts.
 Remember, this is only an estimation, and not a guarantee.

 How to use this tax refund chart: This schedule only applies to tax returns filed electronically.
 The left column represents the date your tax refund was accepted by the IRS.
 This chart does not apply to tax refunds filed by mail because it takes the IRS much longer to manually process returns.
 There is no tax refund schedule for paper returns because it is difficult to know when the IRS will physically process your return.